jprichardson/node-fs-extra/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 What's needed?
+- First, take a look at existing issues.
+Those are probably going to be where the priority lies.
 - More tests for edge cases.
 Specifically on different platforms.
 There can never be enough tests.
 - Really really help with the Windows tests.
 See appveyor outputs for more info.
 - Improve test coverage.
 See coveralls output for more info.